SpenceKonde/DxCore/megaavr/libraries/Opamp/README.md

 The OPAMP peripherals are often useful in combination with the ADC and the AC.
 The ADC, there's little to say about it.
 Yes, you can read the pin inputs with the ADC.
 You can also read the output pin with the ADC.
 Despite quotes implying internal routing to the ADC, I find no evidence in the register description to support this.

 ### Pins for OPAMPs
 "Yes, we have no PORTMUX today!"
-I belive this is the only peripheral wrapper in this style where there is not a single PORTMUX option.
+I believe this is the only peripheral wrapper in this style where there is not a single PORTMUX option.
 Not surprising, really.
 But the pins were picked well, and are almost always convenient.

 | Opamp  | + Pin | - Pin | OUT  | Comments               |
 |--------|-------|-------|------|------------------------|